Understand How Subsidy Works

 Protecting Tenants at Foreclosure Act (PTFA) – Guidance on New Tenant Protections

-Thank you to Tom and the 1,800 owners and landlords around the state who participate in the Housing Choice Voucher Program.
-It’s because of our partnerships with you that over 7,000 people have a warm and safe place to live.
+Thousands of property owners in New Hampshire are Housing Choice Voucher Program landlords.
+This program provides needed housing for thousands of families.
+Thank you to Tom (pictured above) and the 1,800 property owners and landlords around the state who participate in the Housing Choice Voucher Program.
+It’s because of our partnership that over 7,000 people have a warm and safe place to live.